rhusiev/pet.nvim/README.md

     step_period = 150,
     -- The time in milliseconds before the first pet appears wait_period = 1000,

     -- The string to use as a pet
     pet_string = "🐧",
+    -- How many characters does a string visually occupy -- If not present, defaults to the length lua provides, which is the length in bytes, so is not always accurate pet_string_length = #"🐧",

     -- The number of moves a pet does before disappearing repeats = 100,
+    -- The probability (in %) of a pet stopping its movement stop_moving_probability = 3,
+    -- The probability (in %) of a pet starting its movement, if it is stopped start_moving_probability = 10,

     -- The minimum number of spaces at the window edges, -- around which a pet can not move